gazjosef/odds-tracker/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-An app to find the best Spread, Total or Money line odds between Australian sports bookmakers.
+An app to find the best odds between Australian sports bookmakers.

+Highest money, spread or total odds is calculated and displayed.

 Landing page displays the next 10 upcoming events.

-User can select Sport and League to query API for prices.
+The User can select Sport and League to query API for odds.

 The design is styled with SASS and the app is written in JavaScript.